Edmilson (footballer, born 1997): Celje

 On 28 June 2023, Edmilson signed a two-year contract at NK Celje, runners-up of the previous season of the Slovenian PrvaLiga.
 He made his debut on 27 July in his first game in continental competition, scoring in a 4–3 home loss to Vitória de Guimarães in the second qualifying round of the UEFA Europa League; his opponents were from the Minho Province, where his previous club was from.
 He scored six times in his first league season, including a first-half hat-trick on 21 October in a 4–0 win at NK Rogaška, as his team won the league.

 Edmilson scored another hat-trick on 30 October 2024 in an 8–0 win away to fifth-tier NK Hodoš in the last 32 of the Slovenian Football Cup.
 On 19 December, he scored twice in a 3–2 home victory over The New Saints of Wales in the league phase of the Conference League.
 Celje ended the season by winning the national cup, and Edmilson was released at the end of his contract.
 He played 73 games over all competitions, and scored 19 goals.

 Kairat

 On 13 June 2025, Edmilson signed a two-year contract with FC Kairat, champions of the Kazakhstan Premier League.
-His club became the only the second from their nation to reach the UEFA Champions League league phase, in which they debuted with the competition's longest ever trip to Sporting CP in Portugal; he scored a consolation goal in a 4–1 loss.
+His club became only the second from their nation to reach the UEFA Champions League league phase, in which they debuted with the competition's longest ever trip to Sporting CP in Portugal; he scored a consolation goal in a 4–1 loss.